GabrielSiqueira1/dotfiles/README.md

 <div align = 'justify' >

-# Neovim
+# Configuration

 Hi!
-It's my neovim configuration files on Linux, flavor Ubuntu 22.04.
-This setup is used mostly for markdown and typescript files.
+It's my neovim configuration files on POP.OS 20.04.
+This setup is used mostly for markdown, typescript and small size files.
 This configuration is inspired by [Jia Jia](https://github.com/mathjiajia/config.nvim) and [craftzdog](https://github.com/craftzdog/dotfiles-public).
-My neovim is used for basic process.

 ```
 .